The best Christmas movies on Netflix in 2019

 The Christmas Chronicles

 Santa gets a good-looking, charismatic re-boot in this yuletide romp.
 Kurt Russell stars as jolly old’ Saint Nick himself, who enlists the help of two children to save Christmas after his sleigh is knocked off course.
-Never taking itself too seriously, the Netflix original film features everything from fun CGI reindeer to a jailhouse musical number and a lovely last minute cameo.
+Never taking itself too seriously, the Netflix original film features everything from fun CGI reindeer to a jailhouse musical number and a lovely last-minute cameo.
+Read more about The Christmas Chronicles.

 The Holiday Calendar